 Sore Throat Treatment Q&A

 If you are having difficulty swallowing, a scratchy sensation in the throat, or a hoarse voice, you are suffering from a sore throat.
 Let our team of medical practitioners get you back to feeling your best.
 To consult with our professionals, contact us or visit us today to book an appointment.
-We have convenient locations in Brooklyn, East Harlem, Coney Island, Nostrand, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents: